I’m often asked what young writers can do to seek and connect with authentic audiences.

 53. Multimedia Posters are interactive and engaging.
 I still love Glogster, all of these years later.

 54. Sketchnotes engage different parts of the brain, and they engage consumers, too.
-Kathy Shrock shares great ideas for this here.
+Tanny McGregor is my go-to here.

 55. Process Work is beautiful.
 My daughter is a designer, and throughout her undergraduate and now, her professional career, I’ve always loved her process work best.
 How might we begin to make space for writers to showcase it–not simply to receive feedback, but to celebrate its beauty?
 I love gallery walls.